JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 // Or
 numbers.forEach { (k, v) -> println("Key = $k, Value = $v") }
 ```
+{id="traverse-map-kotlin"}

-## Getting the first and the last items of a possibly empty collection
+## Get the first and the last items of a possibly empty collection

 In Java, you can safely get the first and the last items by checking the size of the collection and using indices: